chasetmartin/RoR_softDelete/README.md

 require 'rails_helper'

 RSpec.describe Item, type: :model do
-    # Testing active scope by creating an item, soft deleting it, and checking that Item.active does not include item
+    # Testing default scope by creating an item, soft deleting it, and checking that the Item.all query does not include item
-    it 'returns only active items' do
-        item = Item.create(name: 'Test Orange')
+    it 'returns only non-deleted items within default scope' do item = Item.create(name: 'Test Orange')
         item.soft_delete
-        #Active item that active scope should include
+        #Active item that default scope should include
         activeitem = Item.create(name: 'Test Banana')

-        expect(Item.active).not_to include(item)
+        expect(Item.all).not_to include(item)
-        #This is like a double check to make sure .active does include what should be an active item
-        expect(Item.active).to include(activeitem)
+        expect(Item.all).to include(activeitem)
     end
 end
 ```